Frequently asked questions

 How to buy?

-From time to time, I offer small numbers of in-stock sales or preorders of new dolls here on my website and this information will be shared on the LATEST NEWS! tab on the MENU of my web site.
+From time to time, I offer small numbers of in-stock sales or preorders of new dolls here on my website and you will find a page on the top menu.
+If this page has a password it means I'm working on it, please be patient.

 If you would like to be part of my group where we chat, discover answers to questions, share photos and stay up to date with what I might be offering, please join the Facebook "Kaye Wiggs BJD Q&A" group linked at the bottom of this page.